-(Offered in Conjunction With Protiviti's The Bulletin, "Setting the 2023 Audit Committee Agenda"1)
+(Offered in Conjunction With Protiviti's The Bulletin, "Setting the 2024 Audit Committee Agenda" 1)

-The following questions are provided to assist audit committee members in their assessments of committee composition, agenda and focus in view of the company's industry, circumstances, risks, financial reporting issues and current challenges it may be facing.
-These questions are intended to be illustrative and do not purport to cover every topic the committee should consider, nor are they intended to be a one-size-fits-all approach that applies to every audit committee.
-The full list of questions may be better suited to larger companies.
-Accordingly, they should be customized to the committee's specific needs and assessment focus, in conjunction with the board's overall self-assessment process.
-These questions should be used in conjunction with the agenda items suggested in Protiviti's latest issue of The Bulletin, "Setting the 2023 Audit Committee Agenda," as those items are unique to the next 12 months and may not be included specifically in this summary.
+The following questions are provided to assist audit committee members in their periodic assessments of committee composition, agenda and focus, in view of the company's industry, circumstances, risks, financial reporting issues and current challenges it may be facing.

+These questions are intended to be illustrative and do not purport to cover every topic the committee should consider nor are they intended to apply to every audit committee.
+The full list of questions may be more suited to larger companies.
+Accordingly, they should be customized to the committee's specific needs and assessment focus.

+These questions should be used in conjunction with the agenda items suggested in Protiviti's The Bulletin, "Setting the 2024 Audit Committee Agenda," as those items are unique to the next 12 months and may not be included specifically in this summary.

+&lt;sup>1 "Setting the 2024 Audit Committee Agenda," The Bulletin, Volume 8, Issue 7, Protiviti, December 2023: www.protiviti.com/US-en/newsletter/bulletinv8i7-2024-audit-committee-agenda.

-Committee Composition and Dynamics
+Committee Composition and Dynamics: